 10. Does MetaBurn Work Better With Other Plexus Supplements?

 For example, would the results you get from MetaBurn work better if you took it with:

 There is no proof either way.
 I'm sure some people do combine various plexus supplements.
 I'd like to say there would be an enhanced effect but it would take clinical research to know for sure.

 Does MetaBurn Help The Thyroid?

 Some plexus ambassadors have said Metaburn might help the thyroid.
-In theory they are correct in that tyrosine helps us make thyroid hormone.
-Low levels of thyroid hormone causes hypothyroidism.
+In theory, they are correct in that tyrosine helps us make thyroid hormone.
+Low levels of thyroid hormone cause hypothyroidism.

 Hypothyroidism is complicated.